 The permit holder shall be liable for suppression cost if the fire escapes due to negligence, carelessness, inattention, abandonment, rekindle or not following the listed safety requirements.

 As per State Fire Service Law Title 12 M.R.S.A.
-9321-A, (see attached) the permit holder shall have a copy of this permit in their possession whenever they burn.
+9321-A, (see attached) the permit holder shall have a copy of this permit in their possession whenever they burn

-I have read, understand and agree that I will abide by these guidelines and appropriate laws.

-Signed: ________________________________________________________________________________________

-Date: __________________________________________________________________________________________

-Adopted: June 13, 2017 ( YEAR 2019 )
+Updated August 2021